01 of 04

 This effect is based on a quirk with the numbers on a clock face.
 Just follow the instructions and remember the sequence.

-- Any analog clock or a picture of a clock (you can simply refer to and use the one here—this one displays the clock without any of the explanation as on these pages)
+- Any analog clock or a picture of a clock (you can simply refer to and use the one here)

 - A piece of paper